 There’s not much you can do about Friday the 13th, but there are some old Irish superstitions you can take note of to avoid some bad luck.
 You never know but they might come in handy and allow you avoid a little extra pain coming into the weekend.

 Superstitions on death

 - If you trip and fall in a graveyard you will most likely die by the end of the year.

-- If you meet a funeral on the road you must turn and walk with the funeral party for at least four steps to warn off bad luck.
+- If you meet a funeral on the road you must turn and walk with the funeral party for at least four steps to ward off bad luck.

 - If you open your front door and are greeted by a magpie and it looks at you there is absolutely nothing you can do – this is a sure sign of death.